 One of the best groups for people considering adoption as well as those who have finalized adoption and have their new addition to the family home with them.
 This is a group of two separate groups that focus on adoption and the goal of helping adoptive families to thrive.
 This group includes transracial adoptive families, those who are still waiting to adopt, and those families that have parents who are older.
 Regardless of your situation in the adoption process, you will get beneficial information from this website.

 A government resource, this is among the most trusted sources for adoption information.
 This site covers various adoption issues, including Parenting After Adoption, so you can easily find information that is relevant to your specific situation.
-If you want to find out about bonding with your baby, just look for the Developmental Stages tab on the site and go under the age that matches your child’s age.
+If you want to find out about bonding with your baby, just look for the Developmental Stages tab on the site and go under the age that shares your child’s age.

 This is only a handful of the resources and websites available to provide beneficial information to families who are in the process of adopting, who have adopted, or who have or are placing a child for adoption.
 It is only normal to have questions and to need help with the various aspects of the adoption process and the parenting that follows.
 Don’t hesitate to ask for help.
 Support groups are great ways to connect with other families experiencing the same things as your family.